Synaptic-Labs-AI/codex-md/cline_docs/progress.md

 ## Completed Features

+- Fixed Image Links in PDF Conversion:
+  - Modified MistralPdfConverter.js to properly handle image references in OCR results
+  - Created a mapping between Mistral's image IDs and our generated image paths
+  - Replaced standard Markdown image links with Obsidian format (![[imagename.type]])
+  - Removed the separate "Extracted Images" section at the end of the document
+  - Enhanced ConversionResultManager.updateImageReferences to better handle image references
+  - Added a generic pass to handle standard Markdown image links
+  - Added tracking of processed image IDs to avoid duplicate processing
+  - Added cleanup of any remaining "Extracted Images" sections
+  - Ensured all image references appear inline where they should in the text

+- Fixed PDF OCR Conversion Error:
+  - Fixed "this.createFrontmatter is not a function" error in MistralPdfConverter.js
+  - Updated MistralPdfConverter to use createMetadata method from BasePdfConverter
+  - Modified MistralPdfConverter to return metadata separately in the result object
+  - Aligned MistralPdfConverter with StandardPdfConverter's approach to metadata handling
+  - Ensured consistent architecture where ConversionResultManager handles frontmatter formatting

 - Enhanced Welcome Modal Behavior:
   - Updated WelcomeChat.svelte to use SvelteKit's client-side navigation
   - Replaced window.location.href with goto() from '$app/navigation'